Pros & Cons of Using Retirement Funds to Pay for College

 Grants

-Grants are a type of funding for school that typically don’t need to be repaid.
+Grants are a type of funding that typically don’t need to be repaid.
 Grants are generally awarded based on financial need and can be found from sources such as the federal or local government, college, or even nonprofit organizations.

 Each grant application may have different application and eligibility requirements so be sure to read the instructions closely.